Built to Endure: Eight Years of Living Infrastructure in Chicago

 What distinguishes the Franklin living wall is not only how it performed at launch—but how it continues to perform years later.

-More than eight years after installation, the wall remains vibrant and healthy, with mature plant coverage, stable species balance, and preserved aesthetic integrity.
+More than eight years after installation, the wall remains vibrant and healthy.
 This durability reflects intentional system design, appropriate plant selection, and a robust hydroponic infrastructure engineered for long-term lifecycle performance.

 Living architecture is often judged in its first year.
 But real sustainability is proven over time.

-At The Franklin, the living wall was conceived as permanent green infrastructure, designed to age forward—not out.
+At The Franklin, the living wall was conceived as permanent green infrastructure, designed to age forward.
 Its continued vitality demonstrates that when living systems are engineered correctly, they become enduring assets rather than recurring maintenance challenges.

 Intelligent Systems, Then and Now